dart-archive/www.dartlang.org/src/site/tools/pub/transformers/index.markdown

 A transformer is a Dart class that extends the Transformer class from the [barback](http://pub.dartlang.org/packages/barback) package.
-Typically, a tranformer's code is in a file named `transformer.dart` that is in its package's `lib` directory.
+Typically, a transformer's code is in a file named `transformer.dart` that is in its package's `lib` directory.

 The barback package,